 4.3.
-Mean Sea Level More reprocessed data is needed to provide any meaningful Mean Sea Level monitoring.
+Mean Sea Level

+More reprocessed data is needed to provide any meaningful Mean Sea Level monitoring.

+g

-Particular investigations
+5. Particular investigations

-Cycle fully certified for distribution to users from CALVAL point of view.
+Cycle fully certified for distribution to users from CALVAL point of view BUT to be handled with care.